DigvijayDheer/Complete_Auth_App/README.md

-# Node Authentication App
+# Complete Auth App

 ## Description

-Node Authentication App is a web application built with Node.js and Express.js that provides user authentication functionality.
+This is a complete Authentication application built with Node.js and Express.js that provides user authentication functionality.
 It allows users to register, log in, and access protected routes.

 ## Installation